Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-name.md

 `<button type="submit">Buy <img alt="the plastic duck" src="duck.jpg"></button>`

- This button will have an accessible name that is the content of the button: the textual title, "Buy" plus the "alt" of the image: "the plastic duck" therefore "Buy the plastic duck".
+ This button will have an accessible name that is the content of the button: the textual title, "Buy", plus the "alt" of the image: "the plastic duck", therefore "Buy the plastic duck".

 ### Associated element